graearea/graearea.github.io/mirror-mounts.md

 [![ROCK SOLID](https://img.youtube.com/vi/K4T1gzWC7LM/0.jpg)](https://www.youtube.com/watch?v=K4T1gzWC7LM)

-## Are they strong?
+## Are they strong enough?
 Yes.
 They're much stronger than you'd think.
 I've snapped one, but it took me sticking it in a bench vice and smacking it with a hammer.

 ## How do they compare to the Aluminium Eccles?
-I've seen the aluminium ones and they're the real deal, nicely CNC'd.
+I've seen the aluminium ones, and they're the real deal, nicely CNC'd.
 These are 3D printed, so they typically look like this:

 Back: ![Back](/img/back.png)
 Front: ![Front](/img/front.png)